Code-Institute-Submissions/MSP2_Viking_Adventure/README.md

 Even though it was blocked out, it was still causing a bug when deleted.
 To fix it, the code was rewritten without being blocked out, then the blocked-out code was deleted at the same time.
 This appeared to revert the structure, so that once the new code was then deleted, it functioned as intended.

+### Reused Choice IDs

+During testing, it was discovered that some of the late stage choices either reused IDs or were linked to the incorrect nextText IDs.
+To counter, each choice was reviewed and fixed if an error existed.

 ## Performance